 A charter member of CWC, this group originated as the PTA Mothersingers in 1957.
 The chorus has entertained the Santa Barbara community for over 50 years, performing a wide variety of music and dance dating from the 1900s to the present.
 This 40+ member group perform concerts for groups, clubs and organizations, as well as many Christmas sing-outs.
 They traditionally perform at the annual CWC convention and concert.
 Proceeds from performances are used for music and performing arts scholarships.
 The chorus is open to all women over 18 years of age.
 It has been said that if you can carry a tune, can hear harmony and like to have fun, this chorus will teach you the rest, including even how to dance.

-Sweet Harmony - San Diego
+Sweet Harmony- San Diego

 Verdugo Hills Women's Chorus - La Crescenta

 The Verdugo Hills Women’s Chorus (VHWC) began in the 1950s as part of the PTA Mothersingers and is an original member of the California Women’s Chorus.
 Founded by Betty McGaughey, its Director until her retirement in 1999, the chorus is based in La Crescenta and currently has over 30 members who reside in nearby Foothills communities.
 VHWC performs at many local service clubs, church groups and retirement homes during the year.
 This friendly group strives to promote choral singing among women, bring the joy of music to the surrounding communities and support talented young singers through the CWC Music Scholarship program.
-In 2011, VHWC hosted the annual CWC convention and concert 'A Song in our Hearts' and, along with the Burbank Singers, will co-host the 2017 Convention in Glendale.
+In 2011, VHWC hosted the annual CWC convention and concert 'A Song in our Hearts' and, along with the Burbank Singers, co-hosted the 2017 Convention in Glendale.